 What’s the relevance of this book for investors and traders?

-Apple is in my opinion a perfect example of a company that is using Sutherland’s magic.
+Apple is, in my opinion, a perfect example of a company using Sutherland’s magic.

-The same goes for traders: you have to think outside the box and test ideas via trial and error.
-This way you can “discover” new angles and opportunities.
+The same goes for traders: you must think outside the box and test ideas via trial and error.
+This way, you can “discover” new angles and opportunities.

 Lessons from Rory Sutherland’s Alchemy – The Surprising Power Of Ideas That Don’t Make Sense:

-I’m no fan of long summaries and I believe a sample of quotes give a much better explanation of what the book is all about.
+I’m no fan of long summaries and I believe a sample of quotes gives a much better explanation of what the book is all about.